What To Know About the Suspected Capital Gazette Shooter

 He had a bitter history with the paper

 Ramos reportedly held a long-standing grudge against the Capital Gazette, according to the Sun.
-In 2012, he filed a defamation lawsuit against Gazette then-columnist Eric Hartley, Capital Gazette Communications, and the paper’s former editor and publisher Thomas Marquardt.
+In 2012, he filed a defamation lawsuit against then-columnist Eric Hartley, Capital Gazette Communications, and the paper’s former editor and publisher Thomas Marquardt.

 The complaint centered on a July 2011 story that covered a criminal harassment case against Ramos, who had reportedly been tormenting a former high school classmate with whom he had tried to reconnect with online.
 Ramos ultimately pleaded guilty to a misdemeanor harassment charge in the case, which the woman described as a “yearlong nightmare.”
 The paper reported at the time that Ramos sent multiple messages to the woman, asking for her help and then calling her vulgar names and telling her to kill herself.

-The defamation suit against the Gazette was dismissed in 2015.
+The defamation suit against the Capital was dismissed in 2015.

 Marquardt said that Ramos had hounded the paper and its employees with online threats for years.
 “I was seriously concerned he would threaten us with physical violence,” Marquardt told the Sun.
 “I remember telling our attorneys, ‘This is a guy who is going to come in and shoot us,’ ” he said.